Syntax Guide

 - ./env1.yml

-# FILE is the environment variable declared in env1.yml
+# FILE is an environment variable declared in env1.yml

 - $FILE